 The perfect tree for Rockefeller Plaza

-For the past 30 years, Pauze has been in charge of finding the perfect tree for Rockefeller Center in addition to making sure it’s tenderly cared for in preparation for its trip and along the way to its final destination.
-This year’s tree came from 140 miles away in Maryland, the first time a tree has come from the state.
-Normally the Rockefeller Center Christmas Tree is sourced from Pennsylvania, New York or New Jersey.
+For over 30 years, Pauze has been responsible for finding the perfect tree for Rockefeller Center, making sure it is properly cared for and tended to in preparation for its journey, and along the way to its final destination.
+This year’s tree was sourced from Queensbury, New York; however, normally the Rockefeller Center Christmas Tree is acquired from Pennsylvania, New York, or New Jersey.

 The Christmas Tree at Rockefeller Plaza is donated every year

-Instead of accepting money for the giant trees that adorn the Rockefeller Plaza, typically the owners donate their trees taking pride in the pleasure that the sight of it will give to locals and visitors who come to see the Christmas spectacle.
-Some approach Rockefeller Center, submitting their trees for consideration, others are asked if they are willing to part with their near century-old pines.
+The owners of the giant trees that decorate the Rockefeller Plaza do not accept money for them.
+Instead, they donate the trees and take pride in knowing that locals and visitors who come to see the Christmas spectacle will enjoy them.
+Some people submit their trees for consideration, while others are asked if they are willing to part with their near-century-old pines.

-The official lighting ceremony began two years after the first tree was put up at Rockefeller Plaza in 1933.
-Over the years the decorations have become more and more elaborate with the tree now decked out with over 50,000 LED lights covering the 12-ton tree.
-Sitting at the very top will be a Swarovski-encrusted star featuring over 3 million crystals and LED lights, a tradition started in 2004.
+Last year an 82-foot spruce tree from Queensbury was selected for the prized tradition.
+The official lighting ceremony for the Rockefeller Plaza Christmas tree began two years after it was first erected in 1933.
+Over the years, the decorations have become more elaborate, and now, the 12-ton tree is adorned with over 50,000 LED lights.
+At the very top, there’s a Swarovski-encrusted star with over 3 million crystals and LED lights, a tradition that began in 2004.

 Every year the lights are turned on the first Wednesday after Thanksgiving.